rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 So, in the same way (value) constructors take as input a list of values to generate new values, _type constructors_ take as input a type to create new types. `List[T]`, `Map[K, V]`, `Option[T]`, and so on are all classified as type constructors.
 In Java, we call them _generics_.
 In C++, they call them _templates_.

-Now, we have two different "kinds" of types: The former is represented by concrete types; The latter by type constructors.
+Now, we have two different "kinds" of objects dealing with types: The former is represented by concrete types; The latter by type constructors.
 We have just said that we need to define the type of a type :O

 ## Some Kind (of monsters)

-_Kinds_ are the types of types, more or less.
-A kind is more of an arity specifier.
-We use the character `*` to refer to kinds.
+_Kinds_ are the types of objects that are related to types, more or less.
+A kind is more of an _arity_ specifier.
+In their simplest form, we use the character `*` to refer to kinds.

 `*` is the kind of simple and concrete types.
 A concrete type is a type that doesn't take any parameters.